JakeInABoat/SailwindCargoController/README.md

 ![Screenshot](https://raw.githubusercontent.com/JakeInABoat/SailwindCargoController/5a7cf5c2cc9609c0305debb4b17fe6737ce8c841/screenshot.jpg?raw=true)

-To use mods in Sailwind you will need **[Unity Mod Manager](https://www.nexusmods.com/site/mods/21)**.
-Follow the instructions there to patch the game.
+To use CargoController in Sailwind you will need a mod loader, either **[Unity Mod Manager](https://www.nexusmods.com/site/mods/21)** or **[BepInEx](https://github.com/BepInEx/BepInEx)**.
+Follow the installation instructions for your chosen mod loader.

-To install the CargoController mod simply unpack the zip to the Sailwind game directory.
+To install the CargoController mod simply unpack the (UMM or BepInEx) zip to the Sailwind game directory.
 Your game directory should look like below.

+**Unity Mod Manager**

 	📁 Sailwind
 	   └📁 Mods
 	       └📁 CargoController
 		   ├ CargoController.dll
 		   └ info.json

+**BepInEx**

+	📁 Sailwind
+	   └📁 BepInEx
+	       └📁 plugins
+		   └📁 CargoController
+		   	└ CargoController.dll